gpzj/cucm-device-user-did-report/README.md

 This script requires 2 exported files from CUCM, 1. all devices and 2. all translation patterns.

+For device export:

-1. To obtain the list of all devices, in CUCM CM Administration, navigate to "Bulk Administration" > "Phones" > "Export Phones" > "All Details"
+* To obtain the list of all devices, in CUCM CM Administration, navigate to "Bulk Administration" > "Phones" > "Export Phones" > "All Details"

-Export "All Phone Types" and select "Run Immediately".
+* Export "All Phone Types" and select "Run Immediately".
 Name the "File Name" and "Job Description" so you can recognize it.

-You can check the status of this in "Bulk Administration" > "Job Scheduler".
+* You can check the status of this in "Bulk Administration" > "Job Scheduler".
 When complete, you can access the file in "Bulk Administration" > "Upload/Download Files".

+For translation pattern export:

-2. To obtain the list of all devices, in CUCM CM Administration, navigate to "Bulk Administration" > "IMport/Export" > "Export"
+* To obtain the list of all devices, in CUCM CM Administration, navigate to "Bulk Administration" > "IMport/Export" > "Export"

-Name the "File Name" and "Job Description" so you can recognize it.
+* Name the "File Name" and "Job Description" so you can recognize it.

-Select the "Translation Pattern" box under the "Call Routing Data" section.
+* Select the "Translation Pattern" box under the "Call Routing Data" section.

-You can check the status of this in "Bulk Administration" > "Job Scheduler".
+* You can check the status of this in "Bulk Administration" > "Job Scheduler".
 When complete, you can access the file in "Bulk Administration" > "Upload/Download Files".
 You will need to extract the csv from the tar file once downloaded.

 Save both files where you'd like, and update the script variables for this path location.